HistoricalChristianFaith/Writings-Database/JB Lightfoot/Christian Life in the Second and Third Centuries.md

 And the God of the Christians, from the very nature of the case, could never be so adopted.
-Hence the large tolerance of the Romans became essentially intolerant where Christianity was con cerned.
-Non licet esse vos— The law gives you no standing ground; you are not allowed to exist " this was the common outcry against the Christians, the legal justification of their persecutors, whenever there was a fresh access of popular fury.
+Hence the large tolerance of the Romans became essentially intolerant where Christianity was concerned.
+Non licet esse vos — "The law gives you no standing ground; you are not allowed to exist" - this was the common outcry against the Christians, the legal justification of their persecutors, whenever there was a fresh access of popular fury.

 But this was not all.
 Their own religion was